Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Implementation Details

-The selection of the penalty parameters $\rho$ and $\mu$ is important since the former encourages the satisfaction of the local constraints of each agent subproblem, while the latter encourages achieving consensus.
-Low values of these parameters could result to slow convergence of the algorithm or unsafe solutions.
+The selection of the penalty parameters $\rho_1$ and $\rho_2$ is important since the former encourages the satisfaction of the local constraints of each agent subproblem, while the latter encourages achieving consensus.
+Low values of these parameters could result to slow convergence of the algorithm, thus requiring a large value of the ADMM maximum iterations parameter $l_{\text{max}}$.
 On the other hand, if their values are too high then their corresponding terms in \eqref{Merged Block 1} will dominate the objective function.
-To accommodate for this, we adopt the following adaptation schemes for the penalty parameters from OSQP \cite{stellato2020osqp}:
+From a practical standpoint, we accommodate for these issues by adopting the following adaptation schemes for the penalty parameters:

+This scheme is inspired by the adaptation rules that are used in the OSQP solver \cite[Section 5.2]{stellato2020osqp}.
 Note that the specific choice of termination criteria and adaptation rules employed in this work would require computation being performed by a central node.
 Future work aims at proposing termination criteria and adaptation rules that can be performed in a fully decentralized manner as well.